microsoft/d365bcdv/samples/Business Events/Preview/README.md

 - Query Business Central catalog for business event definitions
 - Submit business event subscriptions w/ your own notification URL

-The *Business Central Virtual Table (Preview)* plugin uses the same APIs to query Business Central catalog and submit subscriptions of business events for Power Automate flows.
+The *Business Central Virtual Table* plugin uses the same APIs to query Business Central catalog and submit subscriptions of business events for Power Automate flows.

 ### Query Business Central catalog of business events
 To query Business Central catalog for business event definitions, you can send a request to the *externalbusinessdefinitions* endpoint: